mumtazchaudhery/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "Tariff Pass-Through and Implications for Domestic Markets: Evidence from U.S. Steel Imports"
+title:"Tariff Pass-Through and Implications for Domestic Markets: Evidence from U.S. Steel Imports"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here